-What is Follicular Unit Transplantation?
+What is FUT?

-Follicular Unit Transplantation (FUT) is a procedure where hair is transplanted from the permanent zone, the area in the back and sides of the scalp where hair is more resistant to balding, to the bald or balding areas of the scalp.
+Follicular Unit Transplantation (FUT) is a surgical procedure where hair is transplanted from the permanent zone, the area in the back and sides of the scalp where hair is more resistant to balding, to the bald or balding areas of the scalp.
 This is accomplished using naturally-occurring groups of 1, 2, 3, or 4 hairs, called follicular units.
 After the patient’s scalp is anesthetized, the doctor removes a strip of tissue from the donor area, an area within the permanent zone, and, once extracted, the donor strip is cut into many individual follicular units using microscopic dissection techniques.
 As these follicular unit grafts are being prepared, the doctor makes tiny holes in the scalp, called recipient sites, where the grafts are placed.

 The arrangement and positioning of these follicular unit grafts determines the aesthetic qualities of a hair transplant, and so this arrangement must be decided on a case-by-case basis, depending on the patients’ history of hair loss and likelihood of future hair loss.
 Since follicular unit transplants mimic the way hair grows in nature, the results, in expert hands, will look completely natural and be indistinguishable from one’s original hair.
-See some of these results in our Before & After Hair Transplant Photos galleries.
+See some of these results in our Before & After Photos galleries.

 For years it was thought that scalp hair grew as individual strands, but scalp hair actually grows in tiny little groups of 1-4 hairs each.
 These groups are called “follicular units.”
-Surprisingly, even after doctors learned about the existence of these groups, they didn’t think to use them in the hair transplant.
+Surprisingly, even after doctors learned about the existence of these groups, they didn’t think to use them in a hair transplant.

-Minimizing the scar from the donor incision is a critical part of a successful hair transplant procedure.
-A fine donor scar allows a person to keep his/her hair relatively short after the hair restoration (if one wants to do so) and increases the amount of hair that can be harvested (removed) in subsequent hair transplant procedures.
-Read more about the Donor Area in a hair transplant »
+Minimizing the scar from the donor incision is a critical part of a successful procedure.
+A fine donor scar allows a person to keep his/her hair relatively short after the hair restoration (if one wants to do so) and increases the amount of hair that can be harvested (removed) in subsequent procedures.
+Read more about the Donor Area »

-Determining how many follicular unit grafts will be transplanted in a hair transplant is an important aspect of planning and designing a hair transplant for the maximum possible aesthetic effect.
-The graft numbers page gives general guidelines for the number of follicular unit grafts needed in a patient’s first hair transplant procedure and for subsequent procedures, if more than one session is indicated.
-Read more about Graft Numbers in a hair transplant »
+Determining how many follicular unit grafts will be transplanted is an important aspect of planning and designing a hair transplant for the maximum possible aesthetic effect.
+The graft numbers page gives general guidelines for the number of follicular unit grafts needed in a patient’s first procedure and for subsequent procedures, if more than one session is indicated.
+Read more about Graft Numbers »

 Brief History of Follicular Unit Transplantation